-The basic premise on which the philosophy of Hatha yoga stands is that Man can achieve the highest goal of life only if he keep striving forever higher and higher state of perfection for his body and the mind.
+The basic premise on which the philosophy of Hatha yoga stands is that Man can achieve the highest goal of life only if he keeps striving forever for higher state of perfection for his body and the mind.

-Perfection in mental and physical health cannot be achieved just by just wishing and prayer, it has to be won through personal effort, will to lead a systematic and disciplined life, eating the right food (Yoga diet), and properly practicing relaxation for restoration of the body functions to normal after the attempt at effort ( exercise) is made.
+Perfection in mental and physical health cannot be achieved just by wishing and prayer, it has to be won through personal effort, will to lead a systematic and disciplined life, eating the right food (Yoga diet), and properly practicing relaxation for restoration of the body functions to normal after the attempt at effort ( exercise) is made.

 How Hatha Yoga Poses Benefit the body?

 It is amazing to note that Hatha yoga strives to not only perfect the muscles, or the loco-motor system of the body but the complete individual inclusive of the mind, the nervous system vital inner organs like the heart, kidneys, Vascular vessels, lungs, stomach, intestines, liver, endocrine glands etc.